 Bluemound Pediatrics is committed to providing the best physical, mental and social health and well being for our patients, from infancy to young adulthood.
-We are affiliated with Children’s Hospital of Wisconsin and have five pediatricians ready to serve your child’s needs.
+We are affiliated with Children’s Wisconsin and have six pediatricians ready to serve your child’s needs.

 Committed to health and wellness

 Our team of physicians has a variety of expertise when it comes to caring for children and teens.
 In addition to caring for your child when they are sick, we are committed to helping keep them healthy and safe.
 Visits with our doctors may include discussions about:

 - Nutrition plans to ensure your child grows and is eating well (we also monitor your child’s growth and development)

 - Guidance for each stage of your child’s life

 - Behavioral concerns, parenting issues and childhood emotional issues